Jonas Arweiler

-Jonas Arweiler (born 10 April 1997) is a German professional footballer who plays as a forward for club SC Verl.
+Jonas Arweiler (born 10 April 1997) is a German professional footballer who plays as a forward for Regionalliga West side 1.
+FC Köln II, the reserve team of 1.
+FC Köln.

 Club career

 Borussia Dortmund II

 Arweiler began playing football with 1.
 FC Riegelsberg and 1.
 FC Saarbrücken.
 Prior to the 2013–14 season he joined the under-17 team of Borussia Dortmund, and he was promoted to the under-19s the following season.
 While playing for the Dortmund youth teams, he competed in the UEFA Youth League.
 In March 2016, Arweiler made his first appearances for the reserves in the Regionalliga.
 From the 2016–17 season, he was a permanent member of the reserve team.
 In the 2016–17 season, he made 30 appearances in which he scored five goals.
 In the 2017–18 season, he made ten times in the Regionalliga.

 Utrecht

 On 23 May 2018, Arweiler signed a two-year contract with Eredivisie club FC Utrecht, including an option for another two years.
 He was set to join the reserve team, Jong FC Utrecht.
 At Jong Utrecht, he made his professional debut in the Eerste Divisie on 17 August 2018 against the Go Ahead Eagles, starting in the 5–0 defeat.
 In the 2018–19 season, he made a total of 29 appearances in the second tier, in which he scored five goals.

 Arweiler made his debut in the Eredivisie on 23 February 2020 when he came on as a substitute for Jean-Christophe Bahebeck in the 74th minute against FC Twente.
 Only twelve minutes after coming off the bench, he scored his first goal in the top division to secure a 2–1 win.
 Until the season was cancelled due to the COVID-19 pandemic in the Netherlands in the 2019–20 season, he made three appearances in the Eredivisie and 26 in the Eerste Divisie for Jong Utrecht, where he scored ten goals.

 On 24 August 2020, Arweiler was sent on a one-season loan to Eredivisie rivals ADO Den Haag.
 For ADO he made 25 appearances in the Eredivisie, as the club suffered relegation to the second tier.